What is Invoice Finance?

 Business in some sectors like healthcare suffer from their customers paying on time.
 These are government backed such as social services and the NHS.
 Slow paying customers are just not in the private sector.

 How do Invoice Financing Companies work?

-You’ll enter into an agreement with the company whereby they will manage your sales ledger and credit control on an ongoing basis for a fixed period of time.
+Invoice Finance companies like : HSBC Invoice Finance work by both parties entering into an agreement whereby they will manage your sales ledger and credit control on an ongoing basis for a fixed period of time.
 This will normally be the fixed term of the contract which will normally be 24 months.

 The factoring company will advance you a proportion of those funds – often around 75%.
 When the client finally pays, the company provides you with the remaining balance minus their fees.
 This has a number of advantages.
 Firstly, this is a way to unlock some of those funds tied up in your invoices.
 This means you can overcome any short-term cashflow crisis and keep your business running.

 For example, it means you might be able to meet payroll and continue paying all your own suppliers to keep everyone content with the business.
 This can save you money in the long run through things such as late payment fees or a less favourable payment terms with your suppliers.

 It is generally a cheaper and more affordable form of finance than other options such as a bank loan.
 Because you are selling your existing invoices, you are less reliant on a good credit score.
 There will also be no impact on your credit rating because this is not a loan.

 It also removes some of the burden of chasing late payers.
 Aside from the financial worries of late invoices, this can involve a lot of extra work and administration.
 Time spent chasing these invoices takes you and your staff away from more valuable operations such as driving more sales or shaping your business strategies.
 For small and limited size businesses, this can act as a constant anchor around your leg, preventing you from moving forwards.